-This work gives the formulation for the point dipole and finite-size loop source and receiver to the coaxial and coplanar two coil arrays in an infinite homogeneous space.
+This work gives the formulation for the point dipole and finite-size loop source and receiver to the coaxial and coplanar two coil arrays.
 The loop solutions are slightly more complicated than that of the dipoles, particularly in the coplanar array.
 Our numerical results show that the dipole approximation has a greater effect on the real coaxial component than on the coplanar one.
 However, the imaginary components show the opposite behavior: the effect is stronger in the coplanar component.